-Although our financial results are reported in U.S. dollars, 54.3% of our revenues in the year ended December 31, 2021 were generated in currencies other than the U.S. Dollar.
-In addition, a significant portion of our operating expenses are accrued in New Israeli Shekels (primarily related to payroll), the Euro and,to a lesser extent, the South Korean Won ("KRW") and other currencies.
-As detailed in the Foreign Currency Exchange Risk under Item 7A -Quantitative and Qualitative Disclosures About Market Risk, our profitability is affected by movements of the U.S. dollar against the Euro, and, to a lesser extent, the New Israeli Shekel, KRW and other currencies in which we generate revenues, incur expenses, and maintain cash balances.
+Although our financial results are reported in U.S. dollars, 60.1% of our revenues in the year ended December 31, 2022 were generated in currencies other than the U.S. Dollar.
+In addition, a significant portion of our operating expenses are accrued in New Israeli Shekels (primarily related to payroll), the Euro and, to a lesser extent, the South Korean Won ("KRW") and other currencies.
+As detailed in the Foreign Currency Exchange Risk under Item 7A -Quantitative and Qualitative Disclosures About Market Risk, our profitability is affected by movements of the U.S. dollar against the Euro, and, to a lesser extent, the New Israeli Shekel, KRW and other currencies in which we generate revenues, incur expenses and maintain cash balances.
 Foreign currency fluctuations may also affect the prices of our products which are denominated primarily in U.S. dollars.
 If there is a devaluation of a particular currency, the prices of our products will increase relative to the local currency and may be less competitive.
-Despite our efforts to minimize foreign currency risks, primarily by maintaining cash balances in New Israeli Shekel, KRW and other currencies, against the U.S. dollar could have an adverse effect on our profitability and financial condition.
+Despite our efforts to minimize foreign currency risks, primarily by maintaining cash balances in New Israeli Shekels, significant long-term fluctuations in relative currency values, in particular a significant change in the relative values of the Euro and, New Israeli Shekel, KRW and other currencies, against the U.S. dollar could have an adverse effect on our profitability and financial condition.